Mic92/nixpkgs-review/README.md

 ## Github api token

-In case your IP exceeds the rate limit, github will return an 403 error message.
+The `pr --post-result` option requires a Github API token, and even for read-only calls github returns 403 error messages if your IP hits the rate limit for unauthenticated calls.

-To increase your limit first create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+To use a token, first create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 Then use either the `--token` parameter of the `pr` subcommand or set the `GITHUB_OAUTH_TOKEN` environment variable.

 ```console
 $ nixpkgs-review pr --token "5ae04810f1e9f17c3297ee4c9e25f3ac1f437c26" 37244